- It can be hard to look different than everyone else.

 - Be confident in yourself.

 If you have a scar, birthmark, or uniquely shaped face, you probably know how hard it can be to look different from everyone else.
 You might be reminded of that difference every time you look in the mirror or see someone staring in your direction.
 Major differences in appearance due to burns, birth defects, or other diseases and disorders can contribute to negative body image and low self-esteem.
 The effects of body image on self-esteem can be especially powerful during the teenage years.
-Although it’s perfectly normal to have negative thoughts and feelings towards your facial difference, finding ways to be positive is the key to building a healthy body image and good self-esteem.
+Although it’s perfectly normal to sometimes have negative thoughts and feelings towards your facial difference, finding ways to be positive is the key to building a healthy body image and high self-esteem.

 What is body image?